cjerzak/DescriptiveRepresentationCalculator-software/README.md

+# `DescriptiveRepresentationCalculator`: An R package for quantifying observed and expected descriptive representation

 # Introduction
 How much representation should we expected in a given political body, given the composition of the population and the size of that body?